Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Religion is not a statutorily protected characteristic in Singapore, although it is indirectly protected under the implied terms of trust and confidence.
-The Constitution prohibits discrimination against Singaporean citizens on the grounds of religion.
-TAFEP guidelines on fair employment practices encourage employers to treat employees based on merit, regardless of religion.
+Religion is not a statutorily protected characteristic in Singapore, although it is indirectly protected under the implied term of trust and confidence.
+TAFEP guidelines encourage employers to treat employees on merit, regardless of religion.
+The Constitution prohibits discrimination against Singapore citizens on the grounds of religion, but this is limited only to employment by a public authority and appointments to a public office.

 No special protection is provided to employees based on medical conditions, except disabled or pregnant employees or employees on maternity leave.

-Singaporean citizens and male permanent residents undertaking national service are protected under the Enlistment Act.
-No employer may dismiss an employee solely or primarily due to a duty or liability which that person may become liable to perform through national service.
+Singapore citizens and male permanent residents undertaking national service are protected under the Enlistment Act.
+No employer may dismiss an employee solely or primarily due to a duty or liability which that person may have to perform through national service.

 Family and medical leave